Pratikbm2124/Pratikbm2124/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on developing my skills.
-- 🌱 I’m currently learning ...
-Deep Learning and Natural Language Processing
+- 🌱 I’m currently learning Deep Learning and Natural Language Processing
 - 👯 I’m looking to collaborate on ...
 Data Science Projects
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...